Student Handbook

 1. The animal poses a direct threat to the health and safety of others or causes substantial property damage.

-3. The owner does not comply with the responsibilities set forth in this document;
+3. The owner does not comply with the responsibilities set forth in this policy;

 4. The animal creates an unmanageable disturbance or interference with the college community.